DinMo

 But then, how to prepare for this new "cookieless" era to avoid seeing marketing costs skyrocket?

-Here is your comprehensive overview of the reasons behind Google Chrome's removal of third-party cookies, the expected impacts, and the solutions to be considered.
+Here is your comprehensive overview of the reasons behind restrictions on third-party cookies, the expected impacts, and the solutions to be considered.

 Why end third-party cookies?

-The end of third-party cookies is mainly due to growing concerns about privacy.
+The restrictions on third-party cookies is mainly due to growing concerns about privacy.
 This issue is not new, and the advertising environment has already been heavily impacted by:

-• The tightening of GDPR and CNIL regulations, requiring the display of a cookie acceptance banner to all visitors of a website (approximately 25% loss of information).
+• The tightening of CNIL, GDPR and CCPA regulations, requiring the display of a cookie acceptance banner to all visitors of a website (approximately 25% loss of information).

 • The increasing use of ad blockers (approximately 25% loss of information).